sas229/geopyv/docs/source/autoapi/geopyv/gui/selectors/index.rst

-.. py:class:: CoordinateSelector

-   .. py:method:: select(f_img, template)

-      Method to select f_coord if not supplied by the user.

-   .. py:method:: on_click(event)

-      Method to store and plot the currently selected coordinate in self.f_coord.

-   .. py:method:: selected(event)

-      Method to print the selected coordinates.

-.. py:class:: FileSelector
+.. py:class:: ImageSelector

-   Graphical user interface to allow the user to select a results file using the native file browser on the host OS.
+   Graphical user interface to allow the user to select an image using the native file browser on the host OS.

    .. py:method:: get_path(message, directory)